A Field Guide for Young Professionals

 A map assumes the route is fixed.
 A GPS assumes it isn't.
 It answers four questions, continuously — and so will you, at every stage of your career:

-The GCLM: your dashboard
+The thirty things: your dashboard

 How growth actually happens — the 70-20-10 paradox